LyingScholar/Shopping-app-demo/docs/DesignDoc.md

 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._
+As of Sprint 2, all user stories have passed all their acceptance criteria tests and none are having errors.
+Issues found during acceptance testing: The user search functionality is case-sensitive, which was not specified in the initial requirements.
+Concern: The case sensitivity issue needs to be addressed before the final release.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage